 - Missing in Transit – If in-transit materials cannot be located at either location, a search list may be generated for statewide distribution and searching.

-- Reserve — Materials borrowed through OhioLINK will not be placed on reserve at the borrowing institution, unless special arrangements in support of distance learning have been made.
+- Reserve – Materials borrowed through OhioLINK will not be placed on reserve at the borrowing institution, unless special arrangements have been made.

-- ILL – Materials available through OhioLINK online requesting will not be requested or filled through traditional interlibrary loan services.
+- ILL – Materials available through OhioLINK online requesting will not be requested or filled through traditional interlibrary loan services among OhioLINK members.

-- Charges — All OhioLINK patrons will be charged late fees at the rate of $.50 per day ($2.00 per day for failure to return a recalled item promptly).
-The maximum fine per item is $15.00.
+- Charges – The patron’s home library will keep the monies collected for all late fees and replacement and processing costs.
+Institutions may use their own local charges for OhioLINK items.
+In place of locally defined charges, institutions may instead follow traditional OhioLINK charge structure.
+Under the traditional OhioLINK structure, patrons will be charged late fees at the rate of $.50 per day ($2.00 per day for failure to return a recalled item promptly).
+The maximum overdue fine per item is $15.00.
 The patron’s home library will be responsible for notifying its patrons of overdue materials and fees accrued.
 A lost book replacement charge of $75.00 will be billed to the patron who does not return an OhioLINK loan 30 days after the due date.
-A $50.00 processing fee will also be included on these lost book invoices.
+A $50.00 processing fee (which includes the $15 late fee plus a $35 billing fee) will also be included on these lost book invoices.
 Only the replacement fee is canceled when the item is returned.
-The patron’s home library will keep the monies collected for all late fees and replacement and processing costs.